20centaurifux/icb-ws/README.md

-Experimental HTML5 frontend for ICB.
+Experimental HTML5 front-end for ICB.